Can Colleges See What Other Schools You Apply To?

 Female student reading a likely letter.

-If you’re looking for guidance that will best prepare you for entry into one of the elite universities in the country?
-We’ve got you covered!
-At AdmissionSight, we have over 10 years of experience guiding students through the competitive admissions process.
+If you’re looking for guidance to best prepare you for entry into one of the country’s elite universities, we’ve got you covered!
+At AdmissionSight, we boast over 10 years of experience guiding students through the competitive admissions process.

-We are able to assist you in preparing your admission requirements.
-AdmissionSight will assist you throughout the entirety of the admissions process in order to increase your chances of gaining entry into an Ivy League institution.
+We can assist you with your admission requirements.
+AdmissionSight will support you throughout the entire admissions process to enhance your chances of gaining entry into an Ivy League institution.

 Leave a Comment